katharsis-project/katharsis-docs/source/user-docs.rst

 Client
 -----------------

-Since v2.6.0 there is a new Katharsis client support for Java projects to allow communicating with JSON-API compliant servers.
+There is a Katharsis client for Java projects to allow communicating with JSON-API compliant servers.
 Two http client libraries are supported:

 * `OkHttp <http://square.github.io/okhttp>`